What are Lanes in React source code?

 export const OffscreenLane: Lane = /* */ 0b1000000000000000000000000000000;

-Just like lanes on the road, the rule is to drive on different lanes based on your speed, meaning the smaller the lane is the more urgent the work is, the higher priority it is. so SyncLane is 1 here.
+Just like lanes on the road, the rule is to drive on different lanes based on your speed, meaning the smaller the lane is the more urgent the work is, the higher priority it is.
+So SyncLane is 1 here.

-There are many lanes here.
-We don’t dive into each of them but rather understand how it works generally in this episode.
+There are many lanes.
+We donā€™t dive into each of them but rather understand how it works generally in this episode.

-Bitwise operation
+2.1 Bitwise operation

-Some examples which explain themselves.
+Here are some examples that explain themselves.

 js